April 27 1861 Saturday

 USA: Commander James Harmon Ward USN assumed command of the “Flying Flotilla” or Potomac Flotilla of the US Navy.

-USA: Massachusetts State Brigadier-General Benjamin Franklin Butler was appointed to command the Department of Annapolis but did not arrive to take command.
+USA: Brigadier-General of Massachusetts Militia Benjamin Franklin Butler was appointed to command the Department of Annapolis but did not arrive to take command.

 USA: The Department of Pennsylvania was established with headquarters at Philadelphia, comprising Pennsylvania, Delaware, and parts of Maryland not in the Department of Washington and the Department of Annapolis.

-USA: Pennsylvania State Major-General Robert Patterson assumed command of the Department of Pennsylvania.
+USA: Major-General of Pennsylvania Militia Robert Patterson assumed command of the Department of Pennsylvania.

 USA: The Department of Washington was extended to include the District of Columbia, and Maryland as far as Fort Washington and Bladensburg, Maryland, taken from the Department of the East.